nevinkopp/nevinkopp.github.io/_projects/3_project.md

     Overall software block diagram based on finite state machines (FSMs).
 </div>

 Following the flow of the FSMs, BRAD waits for human input before starting the process.
-For our project, human input comes in the form of a web app as shown below.
+For our project, human input comes in the form of a web app, as shown below.
 The user has the option to make either light or dark white bread in both small or large batches.
-In future revisions, more bread recipies can be easily added as BRAD is designed to be highly modular.
-Once a button is pressed, the process is started and can be cacelled at any time through the web app.
+In future revisions, more bread recipes can be easily added, as BRAD is designed to be highly modular.
+Once a button is pressed, the process is started and can be canceled at any time through the web app.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">